Best Portable Podcast Setup for Taking Your Show on the Road

 Audio-Technica ATH-M50x Professional Studio Monitor Headphones

-And the Audio-Technica are a great addition to your portable podcast gear as they are lightweight (under 8 ounces) and they are collapsible affording you more space.
+The Audio-Technica is a great addition to your portable podcast gear as they are lightweight (under 8 ounces) and they are collapsible affording you more space.

 Panasonic RPHJE120 in-Ear Headphone, (2 Pack, Black)